Skip to content Skip to footer

 Nicht alle Kaempferinnen unterstuetzten diese Trennung, Lilly Braun beispielsweise nicht.
 Sie wurde dann auch aus der Proletarischen Frauenbewegung ausgeschlossen, zuvor gab es harte Richtungs-Kaempfe zwischen ihr und Klara Zetkin.

 Mit dem Zusammenbruch der SED-Herrschaft der “DDR” im November 1989 wurden auch Archiv-Bestaende in Ost-Berlin zugaenglich.
-Dort war die Privat-Bibliothek Klara Zetkins gelagert, ca. 50% unserer Titel entstammen der Privat-Bibliothek Klara Zetkins.
+Dort war auch die Privat-Bibliothek von Klara Zetkins gelagert, ca. 50% unserer Werke entstammen der Privat-Bibliothek Klara Zetkins.

-Following Zetkin’s passing in June 1933, her private library was transferred from Moscow to East Berlin (GDR), although the exact date of this relocation remains unclear.
+Some times later Klara Zetkin’s private library was transferred from Moscow to East Berlin (GDR), we don’t know the date of this books transport

 After the fall of the Berlin Wall, some of the original works located in East Berlin were found to be in poor ‘physical’ condition.